Adolescent Development (CCL)

 The Certificate of Completion (CCL) in Adolescent Development will prepare individuals to enter the family life education, human development, or child and family organizations field at the paraprofessional level.
 Students at a paraprofessional level can expect to find employment opportunities in adoption and foster care, crisis intervention programs, group and halfway houses, social service agencies (both private and State/local government), facilities for the disabled and developmentally challenged individuals, community mental health clinics, psychiatric facilities, shelters and other child and family, community-based organizations.

-You must earn a "C" or better for all courses.
+You must obtain a "C" grade or better in all courses required within the program.

-The courses in this program may all also be applied towards an associate degree (AAS) in Family Life Education (Adolescent Development emphasis) for students who wish to continue their studies.
+All courses in this program may all be applied towards an Associate degree (AAS) in Family Life Education (Adolescent Development emphasis) if you decide to continue your studies.

 Recommended Course Sequence